-In this section, we enlist the expressions of the oblique parameters in terms of the components of the rotation matrices of the scalar sectors of the three models.
+Here, we enlist the expressions of the oblique parameters concerning the components of the rotation matrices of the scalar sectors of the three models.
 For this, we also need the definitions of some well known functions \cite{Veltman:1977kh, Grimus:2007if, Grimus:2008nb}, as,

-\bea F(x,y)&=& \\ G(x,y,z)&=&-\frac{16}{3}+\frac{5(x+y)}{z}-\frac{2(x-y)^2}{z^2} +\frac{3}{z}\left(\frac{x^2+y^2}{x-y}-\frac{x^2-y^2}{z} +\frac{(x-y)^3}{3z^2}\ln\frac{x}{y}\right)\,\n\\ &&+\frac{(z^2-2z(x+y)+(x-y)^2)}{z^3} f\left((x+y-z),(z^2-2z(x+y)+(x-y)^2)\right)\,,\\ H(x,y,z)&=&2-\frac{9(x+y)}{z}+\frac{6(x-y)^2}{z^2}\,\n\\ &&+\frac{3}{z}\left(-\frac{x^2+y^2}{x-y}+2\frac{x^2-y^2}{z} -\frac{(x-y)^3}{z^2}\right)\ln\frac{x}{y}\,\n\\ &&+\left(x+y-\frac{(x-y)^2}{z}\right) \frac{3f\left((x+y-z),(z^2-2z(x+y)+(x-y)^2)\right)}{z^2} \,,\\ \hat{G}(x,y)&=&-\frac{79}{3}+9\frac{x}{y}-2\frac{x^2}{y^2}+ \left( -10+18\frac{x}{y} -6\frac{x^2}{y^2}+\frac{x^3}{y^3} -9\frac{x+y}{x-y}\right)\ln\frac{x}{y}\,\n\\ &&+\left(12-4\frac{x}{y}+\frac{x^2}{y^2}\right)\frac{f(x,x^2-4xy)}{y}\,,\\ \hat{H}(x,y)&=& 47-21\frac{x}{y}+6\frac{x^2}{y^2}+3\left(7-12\frac{x}{y} +5\frac{x^2}{y^2}-\frac{x^3}{y^3}+3\frac{x+y}{x-y}\right)\ln\frac{x}{y}\,\n\\ &&+3\left(28-20\frac{x}{y}+7\frac{x^2}{y^2}-\frac{x^3}{y^3}\right) \frac{f(x,x^2-4xy)}{x-4y}\,, \eea with the expression of the function $f$ as, \bea f(a,b)=
+\bea F(x,y)&=& \\ G(x,y,z)&=&-\frac{16}{3}+\frac{5(x+y)}{z}-\frac{2(x-y)^2}{z^2} +\frac{3}{z}\left(\frac{x^2+y^2}{x-y}-\frac{x^2-y^2}{z} +\frac{(x-y)^3}{3z^2}\ln\frac{x}{y}\right)\,\n\\ &&+\frac{(z^2-2z(x+y)+(x-y)^2)}{z^3} f\left((x+y-z),(z^2-2z(x+y)+(x-y)^2)\right)\,,\n\\ H(x,y,z)&=&2-\frac{9(x+y)}{z}+\frac{6(x-y)^2}{z^2}\, +\frac{3}{z}\left(-\frac{x^2+y^2}{x-y}+2\frac{x^2-y^2}{z} -\frac{(x-y)^3}{z^2}\right)\ln\frac{x}{y}\,\n\\ &&+\left(x+y-\frac{(x-y)^2}{z}\right) \frac{3f\left((x+y-z),(z^2-2z(x+y)+(x-y)^2)\right)}{z^2} \,,\n\\ \hat{G}(x,y)&=&-\frac{79}{3}+9\frac{x}{y}-2\frac{x^2}{y^2}+ \left( -10+18\frac{x}{y} -6\frac{x^2}{y^2}+\frac{x^3}{y^3} -9\frac{x+y}{x-y}\right)\ln\frac{x}{y}\,\n\\ &&+\left(12-4\frac{x}{y}+\frac{x^2}{y^2}\right)\frac{f(x,x^2-4xy)}{y}\,,\n\\ \hat{H}(x,y)&=& 47-21\frac{x}{y}+6\frac{x^2}{y^2}+3\left(7-12\frac{x}{y} +5\frac{x^2}{y^2}-\frac{x^3}{y^3}+3\frac{x+y}{x-y}\right)\ln\frac{x}{y}\,\n\\ &&+3\left(28-20\frac{x}{y}+7\frac{x^2}{y^2}-\frac{x^3}{y^3}\right) \frac{f(x,x^2-4xy)}{x-4y}\,, \eea with the expression of the function $f$ as, \bea f(a,b)=